-In exceptional cases, the penalty time can be adjusted by the Jury before the respective final phases (e.g. Quarter Final, Semi Final) in order to allow for attractive race decisions.
+In exceptional cases, the penalty time can be adjusted or decided by the Jury before the respective final phases (e.g. Quarter Final, Semi Final) in order to allow for attractive race decisions and even using a lower percentage than 4%.
 This will be communicated before the start of a next phase.

-In all cases the maximum time difference for the second run of each pairing can never be higher than the maximum penalty time. i.e. the actual time difference is 5 seconds, but the penalty time is 1,9 seconds, then the second teammate will be started with a handicap of 1,9 seconds for the losing competitor of the first run.
-If both competitors are disqualified in the second run at the same gate, the team that won the first run advances to the next round.
+In all cases the maximum time difference for the second team competitor of each pairing can never be higher than the maximum penalty time. e.g. the actual time difference is 5 seconds, but the penalty time is 1.9 seconds, then the second teammate will be started with a handicap of 1.9 seconds for the losing competitor of the first run.